Brian Anderson Player Props: Brewers vs. Blue Jays

 Brian Anderson At The Plate

-- Anderson is hitting .242 with eight doubles, a triple, eight home runs and 23 walks.
+- Anderson has eight doubles, a triple, eight home runs and 25 walks while hitting .239.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.